Cefprozil Side Effects

 Applies to cefprozil: oral powder for suspension, oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking cefprozil:Less common
+You should check with your doctor immediately if any of these side effects occur when taking cefprozil:Less common

 - Black, tarry stools